Linda Crampton is a writer and former science teacher with an honors degree in biology. She enjoys writing about science and nature.

-Boric acid also kills silverfish.
-Boric acid is often reported to have very low toxicity in humans and pets when used in a dilute solution, but scientists have concerns about its safety as it becomes more concentrated.
-It kills silverfish by dehydration and also by toxicity when it's ingested.
-Children and pets shouldn't have access to the boric acid used to kill silverfish.
+Boric acid also kills silverfish, at least in some formulations.
+The acid is often reported to have very low toxicity in humans and pets when used in a dilute solution, but scientists have concerns about its safety as it becomes more concentrated.
+It's said to kill silverfish by dehydration and also by toxicity when it's ingested.
+Children and pets shouldn't have access to boric acid.

 A Silverfish Poll